Are you receiving an error code: (0x80070643) while updating your Windows? If YES then you might be looking for a solution to fix it.

 Solution 1: Perform a Clean Boot

-If any software is causing the problem then clean boot helps you to eliminate software conflicts.
-Here are the complete procedures,
+If any of the software is causing 0x80070643 error then clean boot helps you to eliminate such software conflicts.
+Follow the steps to perform a clean boot:

-- Click on “Start” button then tap “Search”.
+- Click on the Start button then tap “Search”.

 - In a “Search” box type “msconfig” and click on it.